Deciphering Neurodegenerative Disease with fast 3D imaging & functional nanoscopy

 Methodology

 I will develop multimodal AI-informed quantitative microscopy and functional nanoscopy to decipher how aggregates in neurodegenerative diseases form and mature.
-Importantly, we will work without tags and exploit virtually stained quantitative phase imaging to assess mechanical properties and cell pathophysiology, thereby minimizing interference with aggregation processes.
+Importantly, we will work without tags and exploit virtually stained quantitative phase imaging to assess mechanical properties and cell pathophysiology, therefore minimizing interference with aggregation processes.

 Expected Outcomes